alexwastaken/alexwastaken/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on applications to automate Sony's logistics processes
-- 💬 Ask me about logistics and automation
+- 📫 How to reach me: alexhparsons@gmail.com
-- 📫 How to reach me: alexwastaken.com
+- ✔️ Check out my portfolio: alexwastaken.com